joesparrow/palindromeevents/index.md

 Easy, on February 12th 2021, log some exercise in a way that can be evidenced.

-You can:

-- run
-- cycle
-- walk
-- row

-in a COVID-safe way.
+You can run, cycle, walk, row, do the samba, whatever, as long as it's in a a COVID-safe way.

 You can do practically anything that involves moving yourself over a distance.
-You don't have to go outside to do this either, its meant to be an inclusive event.
+You don't have to go outside to do this either, it's meant to be an inclusive event.

 ## How do I earn a medal?

-Simple, send us some evidence that you covered some distance.
+Simple, send us some evidence that you covered some distance (probably by email, working on that).
 You can do this by sending a:

 - screen shot of your strava activity
 - picture of your fitness watch

-anything that proves you covered some distance.
+- anything that proves you covered some distance.

 You get extra kudos if the distance is a palindrome, for example 5,005m!